KomOnni/dotty-native/README.md

     export SCALA_LIB="</PATH/TO/SCALA3LIBRARY>"
     ```

-5. Put your libraries' JAR files in the lib folder.
+5. Put your libraries' JAR files in a `lib` folder at the root of the project.

     The lib folder already contains the libraries O1 uses as of 24.4.2024.
     The libraries for O1 were copied from a paused grader container.